DerpHerpenstein/src-721/README.md

         "num": "1",                       // the maximum number of stamp with the same traits [optional, default=1] "wl": "1",                        // public(0)or whitelist(1) mint phase [optional, default=0]
         "mode": "1",                     //  traits allocation mode, random allocation(0) or authorized allocation(1) [optional, default=0]
-        "operators": ["1ABC...321"],         // bitcoin address of the operators for whitelist mint [optional] "price": "200000",               // mint fee in satoshis [optional, default=0] "recipient": "1ABC...321",       // recipient address of mint fee. must exist and valid address if the price is not 0.
+        "operators": ["1ABC...321"],         // bitcoin addresses of the operators for whitelist mint [optional] "price": "200000",               // mint fee in satoshis [optional, default=0] "recipient": "1ABC...321",       // recipient address of mint fee. must exist and valid address if the price is not 0.
         "type": "data:image/png;base64",// mime type of the images used in traits t0-tx